alesegovia/libsdl-1.2-gl/README.md

 libsdl-1.2-gl
 =============

-A fork of the libsdl-1.2.15 library that adds support for creating OpenGL Core Profile contexts on OS X.
+A fork of libsdl-1.2.15 that adds support for creating OpenGL Core Profile contexts on OSX.

 Rationale
 =========

-Mac OS X 10.8 (Mountain Lion) implements OpenGL 3.2 core profile.
-The way to access these features, however, is by creating a forward-compatible-only OpenGL Context when the application starts.
+Mac OS X 10.8 (Mountain Lion) implements the OpenGL 3.2 Core profile.
+The way to access this feature, however, is by creating a forward-compatible-only OpenGL Context when the application creates its window.

 Some popular libraries, like SDL in its version 1.2, do not include the ability to request the Operating System to create forward-compatible OpenGL profiles.
-The next major release of SDL (libsdl 2.0) will address this problem, however, some toolkits built on SDL 1.2 will not transition instantly to 2.0.
+The next major release of SDL (2.0) will address this problem, however, some toolkits built on SDL 1.2 may not transition instantly to 2.0.

-This project adds SDL 1.2 the ability to create OpenGL Core profiles under Mac OS X. The aim for the future is to add support for other platforms such as Windows and Linux (through GLX).
+This project adds SDL 1.2 the ability to create OpenGL Core profiles under Mac OS X. The aim for the future is to add support for other platforms such as Windows (though WGL) and Linux (through GLX).

 Configure on Mac OS X
 =====================